lfucg/housing-dashboard/assets/data/meta/ce-housing.md

 _Source: Lexington Department of Planning, Preservation, and Development, 2011-2014_

+### Neighborhood Boundaries
-Voting precincts were selected to represent neighborhoods because they cover all of Lexington, do not overlap, and more closely resemble neighborhood boundaries than census tracts or other boundaries.
+Voting precincts were selected to represent neighborhoods because they cover all of Lexington, do not overlap, and more closely resemble neighborhood boundaries than census tracts or other available boundaries.
+They may not exactly match how people perceive the boundaries of their neighborhood, but are the most useful available geography for tracking and comparing information across Lexington.

 ### Additional Resources
 + [Lexington Division of Code Enforcement](http://www.lexingtonky.gov/index.aspx?page=950)